Table of content

 New metrics if necessary

-Sometimes we need to measure how much value is being delivered to the user.
+Sometimes you need to measure how much value is being delivered to the user.

 Code is bug-free

 Try to break the new feature.
-Test for basic and non-basic functionality issues.
-What if you fill forms with empty inputs, incorrect types, or too long texts?
-Also, if I'm developing a new endpoint and, I don't receive all the data? (try to use schema validations).
+Test for basic and edge-case issues.
+What if you submit forms with empty inputs, the wrong types, or text that’s too long?
+And if you’re building a new endpoint, what happens if it doesn’t receive all the data?
+(Use schema validation.)

 Unit tests covering most of the branches and with meaningful expects